 Tracking Cameras & Sensors

 Like the other competitors in the standalone VR glasses sector, HTC's Vive XR Elite also offers four 6-DoF inside-out tracking cameras mounted on the outside of the glasses, plus the already joyfully mentioned 16-megapixel RGB camera for the passthrough and a laser depth sensor positioned above it.
-This worked quite well in my first run through, although I have heard other opinions from YouTubers like MRTV, who was on-site in Taipei for the launch, but admitted that he was "only" able to test out a pre-production model.

 Unlike the first Vive VR glasses, the Elite doesn't require a base station(s).
 Everything begins from the compact glasses and the two hand controllers, which are also equipped with additional gyroscope and ultrasonic sensors once again.
 However, the Elite is also capable of so-called hand tracking, which Stefan could convince himself of during his first initial conducting experiences with the app known as Maestro.

 If you were to take a closer look at the glasses, you will probably have noticed an opening on the bottom where the nose normally rests.
 An optional eye and face tracker can be attached there later.
-We couldn't get hold of any pricing information yet, but I assume similar prices as for the tracker that was delivered later for the HTC Focus 3 that costs $350 in total.
+We couldn't get hold of any pricing information yet, but I assume similar prices as for the tracker that was delivered later for the HTC Focus 3 which costs $350 in total.

 That makes sense for the productivity sector, where applications like "Vive Sync" are used, which also support tracking and allow you to recognize the emotions of your opponent in interactive 3D meetings.